comprna/R2Dtool/README.md

 Rscript R2_lift.R [input // BED-like transcriptomic sites, with or without annotation] [GTF reference] [output // annotated bed-like output in genomic coordinates]
 ```

-Note: Liftover can be complete independantly of annotation, or following annotation.
+Note: Liftover can be complete independently of annotation, or following annotation.

 ### Make a metatranscript plot